osmosis-labs/osmosis/x/cosmwasmpool/README.md

 ## Providing / Withdrawing Liquidity

-Currently, all existing pool types has their own way of providing liquidity and shares calculation.
+Currently, all existing pool types have their own way of providing liquidity and shares calculation.
 CosmWasm pool aims to be flexible that regards and let the contract define the way of providing liquidity.
 So there is no restriction here, and the contract developer can define the way of providing liquidity as they wish, potentially with execute endpoint since `MsgExecuteContract` triggers state mutating endpoint and can also attach funds to it.

 Common interface and later be defined for the contract to implement as spec and/or create a separated crate for that purpose.